roryschadler/roryschadler.github.io/assets/zapata.md

-# Zapata AI, Platform Engineer
+# Zapata AI

-## March 2022 - June 2024
+## Platform Engineer, March 2022 - June 2024

 At Zapata AI, I contributed in several capacities across the tech stack and the organization, writing Platform microservices in Go, client-facing web